 According to official figures, approximately 88% of the urban and 79% of the rural population have access to tap water.
 However, only 17% of users have continuous access, and more than 65 percent of users receive water for less than six hours a day.
 The situation is especially difficult in rural areas, where regular breakdowns of equipment are often found, or there is no centralized water supply system at all.

 Compared to access to central drinking water services, access to central city sewage services is much more limited.
 The effective coverage rate is estimated at 17% and is limited to approximately 70 cities.
 Built in the 70s and 80s of the last century, it is largely outdated and in poor condition.
 Wastewater treatment capacity has also dropped dramatically, which often makes it difficult to remove contaminants.

-6b-Support and strengthen the participation of citizens’ self-government bodies in improving water and sanitation management.
+Target 6.b.
+Support and strengthen the participation of citizens self-government bodies in improving water and sanitation management.

 |1||Indicator 6.2.1.
 Proportion of population using a) sanitation services organized in compliance with safety requirements, b) hand washing facilities with soap and water.|

 |a) proportion of population using sanitation services organized in compliance with safety requirements;||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||-||97,6||95,5||95,9||92,7|